clionaderoiste/prod-deploys/README.md

 * We will keep a phone line open in Dublin so people can drop in and out.
 We will try Webex first and fall back to something else if it doesn’t work.
 * We will over communicate online so as to ensure those not in the room are kept in the loop.
-* We will document in the code base - i.e. md files along side code.
+* We will document in the code base - i.e. md files alongside code.
 * We will use the project board in this github repo for planning and issue tracking.
 See above.
 * We will branches and PRs just so we don’t get in each others way.